turingschool/front-end-curriculum/lessons/module-1/dev-skills-pseudocoding.md

 ## When Should We Use This?

 This process is appropriate to use anytime you're tackling a complex task with code.
-It could be used for technical challenges like the ones we saw in class.
-It is also useful for when you're building out a feature of an application or trying to pass a particularly difficult test in Medusa.
+It could be used for technical challenges like the ones we've seen so far in class.
+It is also useful for when you're building out a feature of an application or trying to pass a particularly difficult test in Medusa 😉.

 Let's look at one more example so we can see how this process works in a different context.